 - in their earlier post Fellowship years

-- having secured structured appointments to established units
+- who have secured structured appointments or established units

 - who have not secured alternative financial support

-- who have involvement with RACS or the Younger Fellows Committee
+- who are involved with RACS or the Younger Fellows Committee